zulip/zulip/templates/zerver/help/create-a-stream.md

 - **Anybody can join** - This option makes your stream **public** and accessible to all users.
 - **People must be invited** -- This option makes your stream **private**.
 Only users you invite will be able to access this stream.

-If your stream is public, you can choose to alert users about the new stream by clicking the Announce stream checkbox.
-Users who have been added to the new stream will always be notified, but if the Announce stream feature is enabled, all users will be notified of the stream's creation.
+If your stream is public, you can choose to alert users about the new stream by clicking the **Announce stream** checkbox.
+Users who have been added to the new stream will always be notified, but if the **Announce stream** feature is **enabled**, all users will be notified of the stream's creation.

 To automatically subscribe a user to your stream, scroll down to **People to add** and tick the checkboxes with the names of the users you want to add.
 To search for specific users, enter their usernames in the **Filter names** box.